Bureau of Professional Standards

 Any person who believes that they have knowledge of police corruption or misconduct is encouraged to use the Worcester Police Department Citizen Complaint Procedure.

 A complaint may be made online through our WPD Citizen Comment form, or by contacting the police department either in person or by phone.
 The official-in-charge will be notified of the complaint, which will be forwarded to the Chief of Police or his designee who is responsible for internal investigations.
 Written complaints may also be mailed directly to the Bureau of Professional Standards, or to the Chief of Police.
 Every complaint, regardless of its nature, is assigned for investigation.
 Whenever possible, minor breaches of regulations are assigned to the commanding officer of the accused officer's unit.
-Hard copies of the WPD Citizen Comment Form (130KB) are also available online for the public.
+Hard copies of the WPD Citizen Comment Form are also available online for the public in the following formats:

 What Should Be Reported